skariel/td4/README.md

 # TODO: a "loading..." message instead of "no tests yet".
 These are different cases!
 # TODO: test page- when reloaded is all undefined!
 # TODO: "loading" message for showing solutions, and tests
-# TODO: removeold container periodically
+# TODO: remove old, stopped containers periodically